• Skip to primary navigation

 • Add cold butter, almond extract, vanilla extract, grated orange zest, chopped raisins, almonds, and breadcrumbs.
 Stir until smooth.
 Add egg and stir.
 Set aside in refrigerator while working on the dough.

-⅓ cup cold butter, ½ teaspoon almond extract, 1 teaspoon vanilla extract, 1 orange zest, grated, ¾ cup chopped raisins, ⅔ cup chopped almonds, ⅓ cup breadcrumbs, 1 egg
+⅓ cup cold butter, ½ teaspoon almond extract, 1 teaspoon pure vanilla extract, 1 orange zest, grated, ¾ cup chopped raisins, ⅔ cup chopped almonds, ⅓ cup breadcrumbs, 1 egg

 Dough